 - Pulsing Pain Likened to a Vice Grip – The pain of a migraine is different from a regular headache.
 The pain generally pulses.
 Imagine having your head in a vice grip.
 Then someone cranks the vice grip rhythmically.

-- Visual Symptoms Likened to Lights Flickering – The visual symptoms of a migraine occur in a varying range.
+- Visual Symptoms Likened to Lights Flickering – The visual symptoms of migraine occur in a varying range.
 For some, it feels as though the lights are flickering (imagine a failing light bulb).
 For others, blurry vision, double vision, sensitivity to bright light, and even the appearance of zigzag lines in the vision may occur.

 Clearly, a person who is experiencing the symptoms noted above is dealing with more than just a severe headache.